 It is important that you do not set the seeds aside to dry like regular seeds.
 Apparently, this substantially reduces the germination rate.

 You will need to thoroughly wash the seeds in plain water.
 This removes sugar plaque that sticks to the seed coat.
-The best way to do this is by popping your seeds in a cup of warm water and allowing them to soak overnight.
+The best way to do this is by popping your seeds in a cup of warm water and soaking them overnight.

 When it comes to storing your lemon seeds, the best way is to place them on a moist paper towel.